 Gyongyi Stuber in Seattle!

-This June 2019, in collaboration with Ava Raqs, Suzanna is bringing Gyongyi Stuber of Hungary to Seattle for workshops and shows, and her first ever USA visit!
+July 2nd - 12th, 2019, in collaboration with Ava Raqs, Suzanna is bringing Gyongyi Stuber of Hungary to Seattle for workshops and shows, and her first ever USA visit!
 Beyond being multi award winning and relentlessly talented, Gyongyi continues to stretch her dance as a discipline and universal form of art and expression.
 From folkloric to classical Egyptian to cabaret and fusion, she defies all categories.
-She's also refreshingly humble, encouraging, and genuinely in love with sharing the joy of belly dance.
+She's also refreshingly humble, encouraging, and genuinely in love with sharing the joy of dance.

 Embody Your Style the Way Only You Can!